ncatlab/nlab-content/pages/5/5/6/0/655/content.md

 *  In a $2$-crossed module as above the structure $\partial_2: L \to M$ is a [[crossed module]], but $\partial_1: M\to N$ may not be one, as the Peiffer identity need not hold.
 The _[[Peiffer commutator]]_, which measures the failure of that identity, may not be trivial, but it will be a boundary element and the Peiffer lifting gives a structured way of getting an element in $L$ that maps down to it.

 *  It is sometimes useful to consider a [[crossed module]] as being a [[crossed complex]] of length 1 (i.e. on possibly non-trivial morphism only).
 Likewise one can consider a 2-crossed module as a special case of a [[2-crossed complex]].
 Such a gadget is intuitively a 2-crossed module with a 'tail', which is a chain complex of modules over the $\pi_0$ of the base 2-crossed module, much as a crossed complex is a crossed module together with a 'tail'.

+* A quadratic module, as developed by [[H.-J. Baues]], is a special case of a 2-crossed module, satisfying nilpotency conditions at the level of the underlying pre-crossed module (which is a close to being a crossed module as possible.)
+The fundamental quadratic module of a CW-complex yields an equivalence of categories between the category of pointed 3-types and the category of quadratic modules.

+* A functorial fundamental 2-crossed module of a CW-complex can also be defined, by using Graham Ellis fundamental crossed square of a CW-complex; this is explained in the article of  Jo&#227;o Faria Martins, below.
+We can also define this fundamental 2-crossed module of a CW-complex, by using Kan's fundamental simplicial group of a CW-complex, and by applying the usual reflection from simplicial groups to simplicial groups of Moore complex of lenght two, known to be equivalent to 2-crossed modules.

-The homotopy theory of these is little developed as yet, but, in part, is related to the theory of [[quadratic module]]s and [[quadratic complex]]es as introduced by Baues.
+* The homotopy theory of 2-crossed modules can be addressed by noting that 2-crossed modules, inducing a reflective subcategory of the category of simplicial groups, inherit a natural Quillen model structure, as explored in the article of Cabello and Garzon below.
+A version very close to the usual homotopy theory of crossed complexes was developed in the article of Joao Faria Martins below in a parallel way to the homotopy theory of [[quadratic module]]s and [[quadratic complex]]es as introduced by [[H.-J. Baues]].

 ## Examples